mt-sre/mt-sre.github.io/content/en/_index.md

       How to get SRE support for managed services?
     </p>
     <p>
-      Guides and resources to help you get a service into production and the hands of customers.
+      Guides and resources to help you get a service into production and into the hands of customers.
     </p>
     <a class="btn btn-lg btn-primary mr-3 mb-4"
         href="{{< relref "/docs/onboarding/introduction" >}}">Get Started</a>